typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 - The variable is followed by a comma-separated list of properties (`P1`, `P2`, `P3`) describing the concepts the variable refers to.
 Here we can see that all the concepts that variable `$p` refers to, must be of type person.
-The matched instances are expected to own an attribute of type `full-name` with the value of `Bob`.
+The matched instances are expected to own an attribute of type `full-name` with the value of `Masako Holley`.
 Additionally, we require the concepts to own an attribute of type `email` with any value.
 We assign an extra `$email` variable to those emails owned by the `$p`.
 Consequently, after performing a match on this statement, we should obtain pairs of concepts that satisfy our statement.